mikefeldmeier/mikefeldmeier.github.io/README.md

 * All SRC codes are encrypted proprietary.
 * Nobody will get a free license.
 * You should know that github was overtaken by microzoft.
+* Do not use chrome browser, use SRWare iron instead.
 * The unscrambled SRC code here only shows up the total **poorness** of github.

 ![no windoze](assets/images/no_win.png)